Chipko movement: Event

-The effect
+Effect

-The news soon reached the state capital, where the then state Chief Minister, Hemwati Nandan Bahuguna, set up a committee to look into the matter, which eventually ruled in favour of the villagers.
+The news soon reached the state capital, where the state Chief Minister, Hemwati Nandan Bahuguna, set up a committee to look into the matter, which eventually ruled in favour of the villagers.
 This became a turning point in the history of eco-development struggles in the region and around the world.

 The struggle soon spread across many parts of the region, and such spontaneous stand-offs between the local community and timber merchants occurred at several locations, with hill women demonstrating their new-found power as non-violent activists.
 As the movement gathered shape under its leaders, the name Chipko movement was attached to their activities.
 According to Chipko historians, the term originally used by Bhatt was the word "angalwaltha" in the Garhwali language for "embrace", which later was adapted to the Hindi word, Chipko, which means to stick.

 Over the next five years, the movement spread to many districts in the region, and within a decade throughout the Uttarakhand Himalayas.
 Larger issues of ecological and economic exploitation of the region were raised.
-The villagers demanded that no forest-exploiting contracts should be given to outsiders and local communities should have effective control over natural resources like land, water, and forests.
-They wanted the government to provide low-cost materials to small industries and ensure development of the region without disturbing the ecological balance.
-The movement took up economic issues of landless forest workers and asked for guarantees of minimum wage.
-Globally Chipko demonstrated how environment causes, up until then considered an activity of the rich, were a matter of life and death for the poor, who were all too often the first ones to be devastated by an environmental tragedy.
+The villagers demanded that no forest-exploiting contracts should be given to outsiders and that local communities should have effective control over natural resources like land, water, and forests.
+They wanted the government to provide low-cost materials to small industries and ensure the development of the region without disturbing the ecological balance.
+The movement took up economic issues of landless forest workers and asked for guarantees of a minimum wage.
+Globally, Chipko demonstrated how environmental causes, up until then considered an activity of the rich, were a matter of life and death for the poor, who were all too often the first ones to be devastated by an environmental tragedy.
 Several scholarly studies were made in the aftermath of the movement.
 In 1977, in another area, women tied sacred threads, called Rakhi, around trees destined for felling.
 According to the Hindu tradition of Raksha Bandhan, the Rakhi signifies a bond between brother and sisters.
 They declared that the trees would be saved even if it cost them their lives.